Nikolai2038/webp-to-gif/README.md

 ### 3.1.
 Using Docker Container

-1. Pull image from DockerHub or build it yourself:
+1. Pull [the image](https://hub.docker.com/r/nikolai2038/webp-to-gif) from DockerHub or build it yourself:

     - Pull: